Talent Directors

 Working life

-In a typical work week as A Talent Director, you can expect to work More than 40 hours per week.
+In a typical work week as a Talent Director, you can expect to work 40 hour work week.

 Do Talent Directors work in an office-style work environment?